QubesOS/qubes-doc/external/troubleshooting/install-nvidia-driver.md

 ## Word of Caution

 Proprietary (NVIDIA/AMD) drivers are known to be sometimes highly problematic, or completely unsupported.
-Radeon driver support is prebaked in the Qubes kernel (v4.4.14-11) but only versions 4000-9000 give or take.
+Radeon driver support is prebaked in the PedOS kernel (v4.4.14-11) but only versions 4000-9000 give or take.
-Support for newer cards is limited until AMDGPU support in the 4.5+ kernel, which isn't released yet for Qubes.
+Support for newer cards is limited until AMDGPU support in the 4.5+ kernel, which isn't released yet for PedOS.

 Built in Intel graphics, Radeon graphics (between that 4000-9000 range), and perhaps some prebaked NVIDIA card support that I don't know about.
-Those are your best bet for great Qubes support.
+Those are your best bet for great PedOS support.

-If you do happen to get proprietary drivers working on your Qubes system (via installing them), please take the time to go to the
+If you do happen to get proprietary drivers working on your PedOS system (via installing them), please take the time to go to the
 [Hardware Compatibility List (HCL)](/doc/hcl/#generating-and-submitting-new-reports )
 Add your computer, graphics card, and installation steps you did to get everything working.

 Before continuing, you may wish to try the `kernel-latest` package from the `current` repository.
 This kernel may better support your card and if so, you would not have to rely on proprietary drivers.
 This can be installed from dom0 with:
 ~~~
-sudo qubes-dom0-update kernel-latest
+sudo PedOS-dom0-update kernel-latest
 ~~~

 ## RpmFusion packages